 “While serving and eating a soufflé is always fun, what I love best about this one is the unusual combination of the Brussels sprouts with the blue cheese,” says Mary Liedhold, of The Kitchen Specialist.
 “Using a strong blue cheese works really well.
 We have made converts of some dubious friends!”

-And don’t miss out on attending Taste the Event 2016 next year!
+And don’t miss out on attending Taste 2017 this year!

 4 Tbsp. butter

 ¼ cup flour

 4 eggs (separate the yolks from the whites)